gertalot/fullstack-quickstart/llm/02-google-auth.md

 ### 1.3. user admin

-In the admin CLI tool, implement the "user" functionality as illustrated above in the help text.
+[x] In the admin CLI tool, implement the "user" functionality as illustrated above in the help text.

+---

+### 2. Google OAuth backend

+Implement OAuth2 with Google on the backend API.
+Create a distinction between public routes and authenticated routes.
+The authenticated routes can only be accessed with a successful bearer token (a JWT).

+Create a route `/auth/login/google` that initiates the OAuth2 flow with Google.
+I have configured the following variables in .env that you can use:

+- GOOGLE_CLIENT_ID
+- GOOGLE_CLIENT_SECRET
+- SESSION_SECRET_KEY
+- JWT_SECRET

+Create a route `/auth/callback/google` to handle the Oauth2 callback from Google.
+Detect the original frontend server the user was using (e.g. <http://localhost>, <https://example.com>, etc) and return a redirect response to the frontend path `/auth/callback#token={jwt_token}`.
+We will handle the JWT in the frontend at a later stage.

+Create an authenticated route `/auth` that, when authenticated, returns an object representing the user.
+We will use this in the frontend to detect if a user is logged in.